CSCfi/docker-keystone-swift/README.md

 Use the scripts to generate data into the object storage, and test the endpoints.

 ## Preconfigured credentials
-The container comes with 2 preconfigures accounts:
+The container comes with 2 preconfigured accounts:
 - admin / superuser
 - swift / veryfast